junjinyong/ISP2023/README.md

 ## Implementation

+Refer to the following link for the full text of the code: [Final Project](https://github.com/junjinyong/ISP2023)

 ### Face Recognition Based on Face Embeddings

 The dlib library facilitates calculating face embeddings in the following process.
 First, the embedded frontal face detector detects faces.
 Then, the shape predictor model obtains 68 facial landmarks for each face.
 The image is cropped on each face to reduce the computational cost.
 Last, the face recognition model based on ResNet computes 128-dimensional facial embeddings.